5 Biggest Myths About Mortgage Refinance

 Can you refinance at the same interest rate?

 No, when you refinance, you get a new loan with new terms and a different interest rate.
 It's not possible to keep the same rate.
-To find the best loan, compare rates from different lenders.
+To find the best loan, compare rates from other lenders.

 Do refinance rates cost more than purchase rates?